-Joele is the founder and managing partner of Joele Frank, Wilkinson Brimmer Katcher.
-Founded in 2000, the firm has ranked #1 in M&A since 2013.
-Among her many professional accolades, Joele has been named to PRWeek’s Hall of Fame and Inside PR’s Hall of Fame as an All-Star for Investor Relations.
-She has appeared on PRWeek’s PR Power List of the 25 top PR industry leaders and was selected for the 2011 National Association of Corporate Directors Directorship 100.
+Joele is the Co-Founder and Managing Partner of Joele Frank, Wilkinson Brimmer Katcher.
+Founded in 2000, the firm has ranked #1 in M&A since 2013 and #1 in shareholder activism defense since 2019.
+Among her many professional accolades, Joele was honored by The M&A Advisor with its 2023 Lifetime Achievement Award and named to its Hall of Fame.
+Joele was also named to PR Week’s Hall of Fame, and she was selected for the National Association of Corporate Directors’ Directorship 100™.
 Joele is:

 A Trusted Advisor

-For more than 25 years, Joele has been a trusted advisor to her clients.
-She counsels executive teams and Boards of Directors as they manage through some of the most complex and delicate situations in their company’s history.
-Having played a major role in more than 3,000 M&A transactions and special situations, Joele understands the impact communications has on a corporate reputation and a company’s ability to achieve its overall business objectives.
-While best known for her work on M&A transactions and defending companies against shareholder activism, Joele relishes the notion that over 40 percent of the firm’s clients rely on the firm for ongoing investor and public relations support.
+For more than 30 years, Joele has been a trusted advisor to her clients, counseling executive teams and Boards of Directors in managing through highly complex and delicate events.
+Having played a major role in more than 3,000 special situations, Joele understands the impact communications has on corporate reputation and the ability to achieve overall business objectives.
+While best known for her work in M&A and activism defense, Joele is proud to have built a broad-reaching firm that provides best-in-class support to clients across practice areas, including crisis, restructuring and bankruptcy, litigation, ESG, and investor and public relations.

 A Seasoned Professional